UK PonyCon is taking place at the Nottingham City Campus of NTU in Nottingham city centre, easily accessible by both public transport and car.

 Find out how to get here:

-The postcode for Nottingham Conference Centre for sat nav is NG1 4BU, however please note that there is no on-site parking available.
+The postcode for the Nottingham City Campus at NTU for sat nav is NG1 4BU, however please note that there is no on-site parking available.

 We recommend using Nottingham Express Transit’s park and ride service.
 Parking is free at their Phoenix Park stop (657 free car parking spaces, postcode NG8 6AS) and The Forest stop (972 free car parking spaces, postcode NG7 6AQ).
 Journeys take approximately 20 minutes from Phoenix Park and approximately 5 minutes from The Forest.
 See the By Tram section below for how to get discounted tram tickets.